localstack/docs/content/en/developer-guide/Concepts/index.md

 #### Versions
 As dependencies exist in different versions, we need to reflect this in our process.
-It is important to note that we cannot not install arbitrary versions the package does not "know" about, even if those versions exist "in the real world" for the provided package.
+It is important to note that we cannot install arbitrary versions the package does not "know" about, even if those versions exist "in the real world" for the provided package.
 Any version that is supposed to be supported needs to be explicitly mentioned in the package.
 For example, if you attempt to install the latest version for a dependency (e.g. stepfunctions-local) but the package only supports a certain, pinned version, the installation will fail.
 Resources that do not use versions (e.g. because there is only a link to the newest one) generally use `latest` as version name.
 Different versions of a package would use different installer objects.

 #### Installation targets
-To keep things nice and clean, LPM installs packages in two locations, `static_libs` and `var_libs`. \
+To keep things nice and clean, LPM installs packages in two locations, `static_libs` and `var_libs`.

 `static_libs` is used for packages installed at build time.
 Regarding the docker container, the packages are installed in a non-host-mounted volume, and the directory is re-created whenever a container is recreated.
 This is the default target if a package is installed in the aforementioned way via `python -m localstack.cli.lpm install`.